david-belbeze/fitnessPlanner/README.md

 # Fitness Planner

 To inscribe yout gym you must add to the file /data/users.json a json object like :
 <code>
-{
+{<br />
-    "organisation": "your gym/group name",
+    "organisation": "your gym/group name",<br />
-    "state": "the name of the country",
+    "state": "the name of the country",<br />
-    "city": "the name of your city",
+    "city": "the name of your city",<br />
-    "server": "the web server to join url as http protocol"
+    "server": "the web server to join url as http protocol"<br />
 }
 </code>